 So.. you got that important video from somebody.
-He gave you the files and asked politely “just do it quick!”.
+He gave you the files and asked politely “just do it NOW!”.
 Video is stored nicely in some MPEG-2 based transport stream files (typical thing with some Canon, SONY, whatever… cameras).
 You try to import those files into your latest and greatest version of Final Cut Pro and it seems… that you just simply can’t!
 FCPX doesn’t want to let your footage in urgent need for edit into its powerful editing domain.
 No matter how you try to adapt, demux, convert to mpeg, headed mpeg, ts, vid, rec, m2v, dit (damned it!), yni (you name it) the file is not accepted by your shiny iMovieX.. erm, sorry… Final Cut Pro X.

 Sure, you can follow smart people’s advice and convert all the footage to another format, like Apple’s ProRes for example, at some sizeable cost of time and storage space.
 But what if both of those are at premium in your situation?
 Or you don’t have any software that could do that outside of FCPX?
 Or you don’t have enough knowledge or administrative privileges to install FFmpeg?
 Or you have the (fantastic tool, BTW) MPEG Streamclip from Squared 5 but you don’t have (and can no longer buy) the QuickTimeMPEG2.component required by MPEG Streamclip in order to be able to handle MPEG-2 data.
 Or..